Running things I like

 Other things

-I’ve had excellent care from Lucy Gledhill and others at Coach House Physio but now go to see the wonderful Denise Park, because she understands fell running better than anyone else.
+I’ve had excellent care from Lucy Gledhill and others at Coach House Physio but now go if necessary to see the wonderful Denise Park, because she understands fell running better than anyone else.
 I get sports massages from Ward Jefferson of Descansco Massage in Pudsey in Leeds.
-I recommend all of them highly.
+I do yoga with Rachel Pilling, who is an excellent fell runner and also runs Yoga for Runners.

 Books